 Jimmy's Minutemen (and Women)

-I founded Jimmy's Minutemen for the Race For Hope because it's one small way I can make a difference in the fight against brain cancer and brain tumors, medical conditions that have stolen so much from my family.
-Brain cancer took the life of my father, Jimmy Wayne Rogers.
-Unfortunately the transgressions of this disease didn't stop there.
-Benign brain tumors have also plagued my aunt and sister-in-law, forcing both of them to face dangerous and life-altering surgeries.
+I founded Jimmy's Minutemen for the Race For Hope because it's one small way I can make a difference in the fight against brain cancer and brain tumors, medical conditions that have plagued my aunt, my sister-in-law, and took the life of my beloved father, Jimmy Wayne Rogers.

-My father was diagnosed with brain cancer in 2003.
+My dad was diagnosed with brain cancer in 2003.
 The following six years of his life were dominated by surgery, chemotherapy, and various radiation treatments.
 These were supposed to be his golden years.
-He had just retired and had plans to go fishing and camping with my mother, to head out the door and find peace in his beloved outdoors with a rod and reel whenever his heart desired.
+He had just retired and had plans to go fishing and camping with my mother.
+He wanted to head out and find peace in his beloved outdoors with a rod and reel whenever his heart desired.
 He even converted an old school bus into an RV just for this purpose, but he barely got to use it.
 Instead, those fishing trips he had long dreamed of were replaced by a nightmarish series of cancer treatments.

-I also run for my 4-year-old son, Jimmy, and his 4-month-old brother, Jackson.
-I was actually pregnant with Jax when I ran this race last year.
+I also run for my 7-year-old son, Jimmy, and his 3-year-old brother, Jackson.
 More than anything I wish my boys could know their grandfather, as he was before cancer struck.
 If only they could know first-hand how amazing he was.
 I imagine Dad teaching the boys how to fish, maybe even with the same tiny "Snoopy" fishing pole he used to teach me.
 If the boys had the opportunity to know their Grandfather they would know a man who worked hard every day of his life so his family would want for nothing, a man who had a passion for sports and enjoying nature, and a man with a steadfast faith in God.
 Essentially, he was the perfect role model.
 I was only 3 months pregnant with Jimmy when my father passed away on September 27th, 2009.

 The team name, "Jimmy's Minutemen", is a reference to my father's 21 years of service in the Air Force.
 Dad was the ultimate jack-of-all-trades.
 He was a carpenter, a plumber, an electrician, and a mechanic.
 He spent his years in the USAF working on missiles.
-He first worked on the "Hound Dog" missile system, which was launched from aircraft.
-Later he would lead a group of airmen who worked on the intercontinental "Minuteman".
-These missiles dot the Montana countryside, interminably interred in remote silos.
+Towards the end of his military career he led a group of airmen who worked on the intercontinental "Minuteman" missile.
+They dot the Montana countryside, interminably interred in remote silos.
 Obviously, the name "Minuteman" is a referrence to the legendary Minutemen of the Revolutionary War.
 These were the militiamen who were trained to respond to a threat at a "minute's notice".
-When I was a kid, I loved to hear my dad talk about these incredible machines.
-He seemed to have a passion for things that flew, and he had such an engaging way of explaining to me how they worked.
-Some of you are familiar with my keen interest in aircraft and space exploration, so now you know how that particular personality trait was formed.

-So on Sunday, May 4th, Jimmy's Minutemen (and women) are going to respond to the threat posed by brain cancer and brain tumors.
-We're going to attack this 5K run for the first time as a team, and it will be a success if we can muster even an ounce of the resilience and courage I have seen in my family members who have been affected by these afflictions.
-On Sunday we'll run for a tiny bit of restitution for Jimmy and Dee Rogers, Phyllis Kokoruda, and Trina Korst Rogers.
+So on Sunday, May 7th, Jimmy's Minutemen (and women) are going to respond to the threat posed by brain cancer and brain tumors.
+We're going to attack this 5K run for the fourth time as a team, and it will be a success if we can muster even the smallest fraction of resilience that I have seen in my family members who have been affected by these afflictions.
+We will run for a tiny bit of restitution for Jimmy and Dee Rogers, Phyllis Kokoruda, and Trina Korst Rogers.
+But most importantly, we will run to help ensure others will not share my father's fate.
 My sincere hope is that someday soon, with the help of events like Race for Hope, we'll reach the finish line victorious over brain cancer and brain tumors.

 The Race for Hope - DC presented by Cassidy Turley raises funds to support innovative research initiatives and provide information for brain tumor patients and their families.
 This amazing event relies on the dedication and enthusiasm of individuals, families, teams, volunteers, sponsors and donors.
 Thank you for your support in helping us find a cure for brain tumors!